Read our new white paper: Generative AI in Christian Evangelism

 Scrolling Behavior #

 If there are customizations you would like to make to the appearance of the Beacon icon that are not supported through the above options, you may also simply override the Beacon icon’s styles via CSS.
-The Beacon icon element has a class of apg-icon
+Here is a reference to the elements you may modify using custom CSS:

 Full Example with All Options #